Numerade lands $100M valuation for short-form STEM videos – TechCrunch

 Numerade’s moonshot is built on an equally ambitious premise: that students want to learn concepts, not just Google for the fastest answer so they can finish procrastinated homework.
 Ma explained how engagement time on Numerade videos can be somewhere from double to triple the video’s entire length, which means that students are interacting with the content beyond just skipping over to the answer

 Numerade isn’t alone in trying to take on Wolfram Alpha.
 Over the past year, edtech unicorns like Quizlet and Course Hero have invested heavily in AI-powered chatbots and live calculators, the latter largely through acquisitions of companies such as Numerade.
-These platforms are rallying around the idea that tech-powered tutoring sessions should prioritize speed and simplicity, instead of relationship-building and time.
+These platforms are rallying around the idea that tech-powered tutoring sessions should prioritize speed and simplicity, instead of relationship building and time.
 In other words, maybe students won’t go to a tutor once a week for math, but they will go to a platform that can methodically explain an answer at midnight, hours before their precalculus exam.

-Despite its somewhat early-stage algorithm innovation and heavy-weigh competition, Numerade’s fresh venture backing and ability to bring in revenue is promising.
+Despite its somewhat early-stage algorithm innovation and heavy-weight competition, Numerade’s fresh venture backing and ability to bring in revenue is promising.
 While declining to divulge specifics, Ma said that the company is “quickly tracking” to eight figures in ARR, meaning it’s making at least $10 million in annual revenue from its current subscriber base.
 He sees perspective as Numerade’s biggest competitive advantage.

-“A common criticism of commercial STEM education is that it’s too modular – textbooks teach physics as stand-alone,” Ma said.
+“A common criticism of commercial STEM education is that it’s too modular — textbooks teach physics as standalone,” Ma said.
 “Our algorithm does not, instead it treats STEM as an interlocking ecosystem; concepts in math, physics, chemistry, and biology are omnidirectionally related.”